ramun3/ramun3/README.md

         i would be appreciated if you interact with me first!

-       DNI.
+       HEAVY DNI.
-      if your user/name is Sherry, Aiko or Ramen, pls dni. those three made alot of trouble and trauma in my life. and i dont want to get reminded again.
+      if your user/name is Sherry, Aiko, Amira or Ramen, pls dni. those three made alot of trouble and trauma in my life. and i dont want to get reminded again.

      THATS ALL!!!
 BEYBEYEBEYBYEE :DD